tcort/internet-poker-protocol/README.md

 ## Status

-This is very much alpha quality software.
-There is the potential for big changes.
-At present, protocol messages and be parsed and stringified and there is a Client module to handle the the low level networking.
-More work remains.
+Some work remains.
 When the dust has settled, the API will be documented.

 ## Testing